Deutsch Krone (district): History

 The Deutsch Krone district became part of the Kingdom of Prussia after the First Partition of Poland in 1772.
 Through the Treaty of Tilsit, the southern part of the district with the towns of Filehne, Schönlanke and Schneidemühl fell to the Duchy of Warsaw in 1807.
-As part of the Prussian administrative reforms, on April 30, 1815, the district became part of the new administrative region of Marienwerder in the province of West Prussia.
+As part of the Prussian administrative reforms, on 30 April 1815 the district became part of the new administrative region of Marienwerder in the province of West Prussia.
 Several exclaves were mutually exchanged with the neighboring district of Dramburg in the northwest.
 After the final determination of the new district boundaries in the Marienwerder region, the Deutsch Krone district comprised the towns of Deutsch Krone, Jastrow, Märkisch Friedland, Schloppe and Tütz.
 The seat of the district office was in the town of Deutsch Krone.

-From December 3, 1829 to April 1, 1878, West Prussia and East Prussia were united to form the Province of Prussia, which had belonged to the German Reich since January 1871.
-In contrast to most of the other West Prussian districts, the predominantly German-populated district of Deutsch Krone remained in Germany after World War I. On November 20, 1919, the district was subordinated to the new administrative region of Grenzmark West Prussia-Posen with its seat in Schneidemühl.
-On January 11, 1921, the administrative region of "Grenzmark West Prussia-Posen" was renamed "Grenzmark Posen-West Prussia".
-On July 1, 1922, the new province of Grenzmark Posen-West Prussia was formed from the administrative region.
-The new administrative region of Schneidemühl was formed on August 1, 1922, which was congruent to the province.
-On October 1, 1938, after the dissolution of the Province of Grenzmark Posen-West Prussia, the Deutsch Krone district was incorporated into the Province of Pomerania.
+From 3 December 1829 to 1 April 1878, West Prussia and East Prussia were united to form the Province of Prussia, which had belonged to the German Reich since January 1871.
+In contrast to most of the other West Prussian districts, the predominantly German-populated district of Deutsch Krone remained in Germany after World War I. On 20 November 1919 the district was subordinated to the new administrative region of Grenzmark West Prussia-Posen with its seat in Schneidemühl.
+On 11 January 1921 the administrative region of "Grenzmark West Prussia-Posen" was renamed "Grenzmark Posen-West Prussia".
+On 1 July 1922 the new province of Grenzmark Posen-West Prussia was formed from the administrative region.
+The new administrative region of Schneidemühl was formed on 1 August 1922, which was congruent to the province.
+On 1 October 1938, after the dissolution of the Province of Grenzmark Posen-West Prussia, the Deutsch Krone district was incorporated into the Province of Pomerania.
 For reasons of tradition, the administrative region of Schneidemühl was given the name "Grenzmark Posen-West Prussia".

 In the spring of 1945, the area of the Deutsch Krone district was occupied by the Red Army.
-After the end of World War II, the district was placed under Polish administration by the Soviets in the summer of 1945 in accordance with the Potsdam Agreement.
-In the following years, the German population was expelled and was replaced by Poles, most of whom came from the Kresy.
+After the end of World War II, the district fell within the newly redrawn borders of Poland under the terms of the Potsdam Agreement.